25 Gilded Age Books to Read

 The book manages to move gracefully between lighter and heavier storylines.
 We were always on the edge of our seats, wondering if Belle’s secret would be revealed.

 If you ever find yourself in NYC, be sure to plan time for The Morgan Library!
-Angela had a chance to visit back in March, and she was awed by the architecture and grandeur of each and every room, including Belle’s private office.
+Both Book Girls have visited and were awed by the architecture and grandeur of each and every room, including Belle’s private office.

 Also Featured on These Book Lists: